 The garden contains an English oak, scarlet oak, linden tree, many Japanese maples, rhododendrons and azaleas.
 The wood under the English beech and silver birch is carpeted with bluebells in Spring.
 Hector Hood built the stream and rock pool for Lady Fairfax.

 The Margaret Stevens Garden is on the first block actually bought by the resort consortium.
 Margaret was the wife of one of the consortium members and had built the garden around her home Ewanrigg in Gladstone Road.
 Much of the garden Margaret built here no longer exists but the Shogetsu cherry, purple leafed maple, weeping elm and large conifers date from her time.
 Margaret Stevens was influenced by the gardens of Japan and introduced Japanese elements into the Resort gardens.
 The stone lantern at the Rock pool in the Fairfax Garden dates from her time.

-The Olive Tree restaurant will be open throughout the Festival for breakfast, morning tea, light lunch, and afternoon tea.
+The Olive Tree restaurant will be open during the Festival for breakfast, morning tea, light lunch, and afternoon tea.